Rainbow Honor Walk: History

 In 1994, Perry proposed the LGBTQ walk of fame to the San Francisco Board of Supervisors and LGBTQ community leaders including the Castro Business District (CBD).
 All approved the concept.
 The CBD would later serve as the fiscal sponsor until the RHW was an independent charity.
 Because of the more urgent needs related to the HIV/AIDS pandemic in San Francisco, the project and its fundraising goals were put on hold.
 Separately in 2009, Isak Lindenauer, a poet, writer, Castro business-owner and resident since the 1980s, had a similar vision; then-city Supervisor Bevan Dufty connected the two, so they joined efforts.
 Lindenauer coined Rainbow Honor Walk; and used a mockup showing the name surrounded by rainbow motif mosaic tiles.
 Supervisor Bevan Dufty authored city legislation for the project in 2010, although most of the details, including design and scope, had yet to be worked out.

 The RHW has been approved to extend from the Harvey Milk Civil Rights Academy at 19th Street & Collingwood, to proceed along Castro Street (the 400 and 500 blocks) to its intersection with Market Street, and follow Market to the San Francisco LGBTQ Community Center at Octavia Boulevard; additionally the RHW will branch out in both directions where 18th Street intersects Castro Street.

 In 2009, Perry and other community advocates co-founded the RHW, an all-volunteer, non-profit organization to manage the process of identifying and documenting about twenty honorees each round, and to gain funding for commissioning plaques and their installation.
 Perry has served as the board chair until stepping down in 2019, although he'll remain as an unpaid consultant to the project.
 Anyone can nominate potential honorees; the inaugural round had more than 150 people suggested.
 In 2011 the non-profit announced the inaugural twenty honorees, whose plaques were installed in 2014.

 Kathy Amendola, owner of Cruisin’ the Castro Walking Tours, the city's "first and only Legacy Business Tour Company", and the first female RHW board member, noted the diversity of the honorees; and said it was a part of the RHW's mission: to “present multi-sexual, multi-gender and multi-cultural spectrum of human history.”
 The tour company added routes based on the RHW.

 RHW board

 The ten-plus member RHW board of directors oversees all aspects of the project.
 In addition to selecting the honorees, they direct the planning, fundraising, and execution of producing and placing the permanent bronze plaques.
 One RHW board member, Benjamin Leong, was already an LGBTQ activist when Perry and Lindenauer recruited him in July 2011, "The project grabbed my interest and attention because it is important to know ones history and this project serves to educate and honor the LGBTQ heroes and heroines of the past and present."

-Among the fundraising efforts was a sale of local artist Beth Van Hoesen’s paintings, including of drag queens she met in the Castro: The Widow Norton, whose included in the RHW; and The Sisters of Perpetual Indulgence.
+Among the fundraising efforts was a sale of local artist Beth Van Hoesen’s paintings, including those of drag queens she met in the Castro such as The Widow Norton, who's included in the RHW, and The Sisters of Perpetual Indulgence.